GuilinDev/peerReviewAlgo/bq.md

 ## Sample
 ### Self Introduction
 Hi My name is XXX.
 I graduated from University of XX in 2012 with a master degree in Information Technology.
 I am currently working at XX company and have been working there for two years as a Software Engineer.
-I am responsible for conducting software development, software architecture design and trouble shooting. particularly in big data and cloud native.
+XXX is a system that monitors mobile network communications, models realistic mobile user behavior and emulate session-based network traffic to measure voice and video quality, as well as the performance of the underlying infrastructure for business telecommunication customers.
+I am responsible for conducting software development, software architecture design and trouble shooting, particularly in big data and cloud native.

 Prior to this, I worked as a full time software engineer at multiple companies for 6 years where I had lots of experience in software development.

 ### What is your greatest strength?
 > hard skills + soft/transferable skill + personal attributes/qualities